-There are other proposed exemptions from the right to erasure that are contained in the draft DP Bill.
-As proposed, these exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
-Once the DP Bill is finalised, we will update our guidance accordingly, and provide further detail on the application of these exemptions.
+There are other exemptions from the right to erasure in the DPA 2018.
+These exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
+We will provide further guidance on the application of these exemptions in due course.

 What should we do if we refuse to comply with a request for erasure?

 You must inform the individual without undue delay and within one month of receipt of the request.

 You should inform the individual about: